gdt050579/AppCUI-rs/docs/chapter-5/input_dialog.md

 - `value`: An optional value to pre-fill the input field with.
 - `validation`: An optional validation function that can be used to validate the input value.

-The function returns an optional value of type T.
+The function returns an optional value of type `T`.

-It is important that type T implements the following traits:
+It is important that the type `T` implements the following traits:
 * `FromStr` - to be able to parse the input value from a string.
 * `Sized` - to be able to store the value in a variable.
 * `std::fmt::Display` - to be able to display the value in the dialog.